The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence

-A \emph{differential ring} $(R,d_R)$ is a ring equipped with an additive map $d_R \co R \rightarrow R$ that satisfied the Leibniz rule.
-A \emph{differential algebra} $(A,d_A)$ over $R$ is a differential ring with a homomorphism $R \rightarrow A$ commuting with the differentials.
-For us, the main example of differential algebra over $R$ will be the differential ring of \emph{differential polynomials} in $n$ variables over the differential ring $(R,d_R)$, as introduced by Ritt in \cite{ritt}.
+for all $i \in [m]$ and for all $r \in R_m$.
+The main example of differential algebra over $R_m$ is the differential ring of \emph{differential polynomials} in $n$ variables over $R_m$, as introduced by Ritt in \cite{ritt}.
 It is defined as follows: